zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

 ## Step 2.
 Deploy and Configure Oracle E-Business Suite Cloud Manager

-You will now create a EBS Cloud Manager Application stack that will perform the following tasks:
+You will now deploy an E-Business Suite Cloud Manager using a Marketplace stack.
+The stack will do the following:

 * Create the resources required to deploy the Oracle E-Business Suite Cloud Manager.
 Here is a list of resources which will be created automatically for you: